-EIA publishes data on the nuclear fuel cycle in its Domestic Uranium Production Report and its Uranium Marketing Annual Report.
+EIA publishes data on the nuclear fuel cycle (Fig. 5) in its Domestic Uranium Production Report and its Uranium Marketing Annual Report.
 The NRC publishes background and licensing information on fuel cycle operations.

-Note: Reprocessing of spent nuclear fuel, including mixed oxide fuel, is not practised in the USA.
-The NRC has no regulatory role in mining uranium; regulations are primarily left to the states and the Bureau of Land Management.
+Notes: Reprocessing of spent nuclear fuel, including mixed oxide (MOX) fuel, is not practiced in the USA.
+The NRC has no regulatory role in mining uranium; regulations are primarily left to the states and the Bureau of Land Management

-Drilling: In 2017, total uranium drilling was 420 holes with total footage of 60 960 metres, which was 64% fewer holes than in 2016.
-Expenditures for uranium drilling were US $4 million, an 82% decrease compared with 2016.
-(Data for 2018 is not available due to EIA data disclosure requirements.)
+Drilling: In 2017, total uranium drilling was 420 holes with total footage of 60 960 metres, and expenditures for uranium drilling were US $4 million.
+(2018–020 data is not available due to current EIA industry data non-disclosure requirements.)

 Conversion: The USA has one uranium conversion plant, located in Metropolis, Illinois, and operated by ConverDyn.
-The ConverDyn facility has a nameplate conversion capacity of approximately 13 608 tonnes U per year to UF6.
+The ConverDyn facility has a nameplate conversion capacity of approximately 13 608 tonnes of uranium per year to UF6.

 Enrichment: Uranium enrichment in the USA is accomplished by gas centrifuge, although laser separation technology is under development for possible use to enrich uranium.
 Currently, the only gas centrifuge commercial production plant is the URENCO USA facility licensed as Louisiana Energy Services in Eunice, New Mexico.
 Two other licences were granted by the NRC for the construction of commercial gas centrifuge facilities.
 The status of these licences is available on the NRC web site.